Medical Gaslighting in Chronic Pain Care: Recognizing, Preventing, and Rebuilding Trust

 1. Acknowledge and Validate, While Sharing Uncertainty

 Dr. Krishnaswami’s #1 advice?
 Everybody needs acknowledgement, to feel seen.
-Without it, conflict and inner tension can build, while reinforcing low self-esteem.
-When someone is suffering, they may not be at their best but at their most vulnerable; even picking the right words can be difficult.
-When people are in pain, they can be angry, miserable, cry – all of the emotions.
-Even in a 15-minute encounter, saying a simple phrase outright like “I can see you’re suffering” can go a long way in setting rapport and trust.
+Without this, conflict and inner tension can build while reinforcing low self-esteem.
+When someone is suffering, they may not be at their best, but are often at their most vulnerable.
+Picking the right words can be difficult and people can display difficult emotions including anger, sadness, or anxiety.
+Even in a 15-minute encounter, maintaining space for the patient to express their emotions and the impact symptoms have had for them– and emphatically acknowleding and listening throughout – can go a long way in setting rapport and trust.

 Dr. Krishnaswami also walks patients through the exam and thought process: “Here’s what I’m checking and why.”
 Making the “black box” transparent reduces feelings of dismissal.
 Statements like “let’s support you in finding answers” and “let’s work together” can make the patient feel cared for while feeling like a part of the team, without taking too much extra time.

 It can also be helpful to say: “I don’t know yet, but I’m committed to figuring this out with you.”
 This builds trust without minimizing symptoms.
 “In many cases, nothing on imaging or no clear abnormality on labs is a good thing,” noted Dr. Krishnaswami.
-“We aren’t seeing something life threatening, but it’s really in the situation – not just what the results are, but how they’re communicated.
-I hear it all the time from patients: they can easily feel like they’re being dismissed or not taken seriously in these moments.”
+“We aren’t seeing something life threatening.
+But it’s really in how the situation is explained – not just what the results are, but how they’re communicated.
+I hear it all the time from patients: they can easily feel like they’re being dismissed or not taken seriously in these moments.
+Just because there is 'nothing' on imaging, doesn't mean the symptoms aren't real, and this is what patients need to hear as well as the actual negative findings.”

 2. Balance Listening with Focus